7th Grade

 Assigned Reading and Book Summaries

-Aside from numerous short stories and independent reading books, we will read from as many of the following novels as time permits together as a class: Animal Farm by George Orwell, A Long Way Gone by Ishmael Beah, Lord of the Flies by William Golding, War of the Worlds by H.G.
-Wells, Things Fall Apart by Chinua Achebe, Macbeth by Shakespeare, Pride and Prejudice by Jane Austen, The Hunger Games by Suzanne Collins, and And Then There Were None by Agatha Christie.
+Aside from numerous short stories, articles, poems, TED talks and videos, and independent reading books, we will also plan to read the following novels together as a class in 2025-26: Animal Farm by George Orwell, A Long Way Gone by Ishmael Beah, Things Fall Apart by Chinua Achebe, Romeo and Juliet by Shakespeare, Pride and Prejudice by Jane Austen, And Then There Were None by Agatha Christie, and a literature circles unit with a sampling of Ruta Sepetys's novels.

 Plans may change as the year progresses at the teacher's discretion.